(105 ILCS 10/4)

 (h) Before any school student record is destroyed or

-prior notice at his or her last known address in accordance with
+prior notice in accordance with rules

-regulations adopted by the State Board and an
+adopted by the State Board and an

 opportunity to copy the record and information proposed to be destroyed or